The-Poolz/EthSmartContractIO/README.md

 Console.WriteLine(result);
 ```

-In the example above, `ContractRpc` uses the strategy pattern to decide which class (`ContractRpcReader` for read operations and `ContractRpcWriter` for write operations) to use to execute the action.
+In the example above, `ContractIO` uses the strategy pattern to decide which class (`ContractReader` for read operations and `ContractWriter` for write operations) to use to execute the action.
-This decision is based on the `ActionType` property of the `RpcRequest` object.

 ## How to Use